10 Ridiculously Safe Jobs That Turned Unexpectedly Fatal

 10 Janitor

-OHS investigated the cause of death.
-Rob Scott, executive vice president of Bee-Clean Building Maintenance, stated “We are deeply saddened by what happened and our thoughts, prayers, and support are with the deceased worker’s family at this difficult time.
-We are working closely with the regulatory authorities to determine the cause of what appears at this time, to be a tragic accident.”[1]
+OHS launched an investigation into the circumstances surrounding the death.
+Rob Scott, executive vice‑president of Bee‑Clean, expressed deep sorrow, saying, “We are deeply saddened by what happened and our thoughts, prayers, and support are with the deceased worker’s family at this difficult time.
+We are working closely with the regulatory authorities to determine the cause of what appears at this time, to be a tragic accident.”

 9 Tobacco Farmer